boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Re-fixes problem with JS editor that might cause error message on save in some setups

 = 1.0 =
 * UI improvements on doc meta sliders
 * Doc children are now listed in single doc view